dmbarbour/glas/docs/GlasApps.md

 Effect API:

 * **fork:Value** - response is unit or failure.
-This response is consistent for a given value within the transaction, but non-deterministic between transactions.
-Essentially, the fork decision is cached under the value.
+This response is consistent within the transaction but non-deterministic fair choice from one transaction to another.
+That is, the fork decision is implicitly cached per value.

 Fork values help stabilize incremental computing and debugging.
 They may also be descriptive of the decision made to help document application behavior.